kramse/kramse-labs/README.md

 Kali Linux is a favourite tool for me and I will use it in a lot of trainings.
 Best case is that everyone has downloaded and installed a VM before coming.

+Note: During installation please accept the default of using a network mirror.

+"Configure the package manager"
+Make sure the default "Use a network mirror?" is set to <Yes>

+That will make it easier to install and update packages later.

-Update your Kali with the following command:
+Once a week or so I recommend to update your Kali with the following command:

 ```
 apt-get update && apt-get -y upgrade && apt-get -y dist-upgrade